History Of Good Friday

 What about us, who were his enemies?
 God showed his great love for us, while we were yet sinners.
 (Romans 5:8)

-The History of Good Friday - A Mystery of Faith
+Good Friday is a Mystery of Faith - and Love

 Our redemption is truly a great mystery of faith, which we must believe, but cannot understand.